pavanthe13th/pavanthe13th.github.io/README.md

-## Welcome to Pavan Marempudi's Personal Website
+# Welcome to Pavan Marempudi's Personal Website

-I am currently a Freshman at the University of Illinois at Urbana-Champaign Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+I am currently a Freshman at the University of Illinois at Urbana-Champaign.

 ### Markdown